 - Pro: It may help control acne flare-ups and irritation.

 - Con: Some customers note that this product may dry out the skin.

 - Price: $28

 Made with Avene Thermal Spring Water, this water-gel serum is safe for adolescents and adults.

-It is suitable for oily skin and should be used after cleansing in the morning and evening.
+It is suitable for oily skin.
+A person should use it after cleansing in the morning and evening.

-This antioxidant face serum is fragrance- and oil-free, and certified cruelty-free.
+This antioxidant face serum is free of fragrances and oils and is certified cruelty-free.